RickyVaughn2/node-red-mysql-r2/README.md

 # mysql-r2

 The `mysql-r2` Node-RED node allows you to execute SQL queries against a MySQL database.
 It accepts the host, database name, username, password, and SQL query as inputs, and outputs the query result set.
-The node will disconnect from the database between messages.
+The node can also be configured to use connection pooling to manage multiple connections to the database.

 ## Prerequisites